We're live on Product Hunt right now! Come support our launch

 Contents

-Preset’s drag and drop interface is intuitive at first, but you need coding experience to create highly custom charts.
+Preset’s drag-and-drop interface is intuitive at first, but you need coding experience to create highly custom charts.
 Source: Preset

 • Control over what data is displayed to each user via row-level security (RLS)